Trump’s debate guests refused to wear masks, flouting rules

 According to White House officials, neither the president, nor Hicks nor other aides wore masks on the trip to Cleveland.

-At the debate hall Tuesday, roughly 80 chairs were spaced apart with anti-bacterial wipes set on each, and signs were posted reminding guests to social distance, according to dispatches filed by Anita Kumar, a Politico reporter who was the designated pool reporter for the White House Correspondents’ Association and was allowed to enter the venue ahead of most guests.
+At the debate hall Tuesday, roughly 80 chairs were spaced apart with antibacterial wipes set on each, and signs were posted reminding guests to social distance, according to dispatches filed by Anita Kumar, a Politico reporter who was the designated pool reporter for the White House Correspondents’ Association and was allowed to enter the venue ahead of most guests.

 The campaigns had each been allotted 15 tickets, and Kumar found most of those on Trump’s side had chairs reserved by name: first lady Melania Trump, Ivanka Trump, Donald Trump Jr., Eric Trump, Tiffany Trump, Lara Trump, Kimberly Guilfoyle, Rep. Jim Jordan (R-Ohio), White House Chief of Staff Mark Meadows, Phoebe Meadows and Blake Meadows.